Cultivating Patience (A Free, At-Home Retreat)

 Seriously, I need a big dose of patience these days.

-For most of this summer I couldn’t log in to a handful of website apps—ones that I use routinely in service of Backstory Preaching—without needing to select Captcha images first.
+Technology is wonderful—when it works.
+At one point I couldn’t log in to a handful of website apps—ones that I use routinely in service of Backstory Preaching—without needing to select Captcha images first.

 I would be forced into scrutinizing and selecting blurry, dark pictures of trucks (Is that image a truck?
 Or is it a bus?
 Do they consider a bus a truck?), sometimes ten times a day per app, even when I left the app open.
 It required countless hours and weeks of tech support before the problem was resolved.